alan-hamm/DataPulse-dev/README.md

 ### Datafeed Processing: Translating Time-Worn Chronicles
-SpectraSync’s data preprocessing capabilities extend to tracking shifts in language, terminology, and themes across vast timelines.
-Imagine feeding in [**The Time Machine’s**](https://www.gutenberg.org/ebooks/35) chronicles—or any temporal data source—and watching SpectraSync transform each entry into a structured digital artifact ready for analysis.
+DataPulse's data preprocessing capabilities extend to tracking shifts in language, terminology, and themes across vast timelines.
+Imagine feeding in [**The Time Machine’s**](https://www.gutenberg.org/ebooks/35) chronicles—or any temporal data source—and watching DataPulse transform each entry into a structured digital artifact ready for analysis.
 Each document, whether a journal entry or an archived report, is processed as an isolated data stream, meticulously tokenized and formatted into a bag-of-words model for precision mapping.

-By translating raw data into this structured form, SpectraSync unlocks the ability to detect recurring patterns and track the life cycle of key themes like "technological singularity," "societal evolution," or "survival imperatives."
-This process sets the stage for SpectraSync’s diachronic tracking, allowing it to unearth how ideas emerge, evolve, and fade over time.
-In preparing each document through this structured approach, SpectraSync primes the data for deep, multidimensional analysis, tracing concept arcs and dissecting the storylines embedded in the fabric of historical and futuristic texts alike.
+By translating raw data into this structured form, DataPulse unlocks the ability to detect recurring patterns and track the life cycle of key themes like "technological singularity," "societal evolution," or "survival imperatives."
+This process sets the stage for DataPulse's diachronic tracking, allowing it to unearth how ideas emerge, evolve, and fade over time.
+In preparing each document through this structured approach, DataPulse primes the data for deep, multidimensional analysis, tracing concept arcs and dissecting the storylines embedded in the fabric of historical and futuristic texts alike.

 **Excerpt:**
    ```json